oxquantum-repo/AutoDot/README.md

 # Quantum device tuning via hypersurface sampling

-The quantum devices used to implement spin qubits in semiconductors can be challenging to tune and charicterise.
-Often the best aproaches to tuning such devices is manual tuning or a simple huristic algorithm which is not flexible across devices.
-This repository contains the statistical tuning approach detailed in https://arxiv.org/abs/2001.02589 with some additional functionallity.
+The quantum devices used to implement spin qubits in semiconductors can be challenging to tune and characterise.
+Often the best approaches to tuning such devices is manual tuning or a simple heuristic algorithm which is not flexible across devices.
+This repository contains the statistical tuning approach detailed in https://arxiv.org/abs/2001.02589 with some additional functionality.
 This approach is promising as it make few assumptions about the device being tuned and hence can be applied to many systems without alteration.

-## Dependancies
+## Dependencies
 The required packages required to run the algorithm are:
 ```
 scikit_image